spitbol/spitbol-docs/minimal.md

        (XR)                  text of message
 ```

-The returned value is a pointer to a block in
-SCBLK format except that the first word need not be
+The returned value is a pointer to a block in SCBLK format except that the first
-set.
-The string is copied into dynamic memory on return.  if the null
+word need not be set.
+The string is copied into dynamic memory on return.
-string is returned either because SYSEM does not
+If the null string is returned either because SYSEM does not
-provide error message texts or because *wa* is out of
+provide error message texts or because WA is out of range, SPITBOL will print the
-range, SPITBOL will print the string stored in errtext keyword.
+string stored in errtext keyword.

 ### SYSEN - endfile

-SYSEN is used to implement the snobol4 function
+SYSEN is used to implement the snobol4 function endfile.
-endfile.
 The meaning is system dependent.
-In general, endfile implies
-that no further i/o operations will be performed, but does not
+In general, endfile implies that no further i/o operations will be performed,
-guarantee this to be the case.
+but does not guarantee this to be the case.
 The file should be closed after the
 call, a subsequent read or write may reopen the file at the start or
 it may be necessary to reopen the file via SYSIO.